pymc-devs/pytensor/doc/optimizations.rst

         optimization will ensure that ``x`` and ``y`` are only added once.

         This optimization is very useful because it frees users to write highly redundant mathematical code.
-Pytensor will make sure to compute just what is necessary.
+PyTensor will make sure to compute just what is necessary.

         See :class:`MergeOptimizer`.